 - Favorable Administrative Guidance Regarding Treatment of Loss Carryforwards in Connection With Telecommunications Merger.
 Secured favorable administrative guidance regarding the treatment of loss carryforwards to secure a significant tax benefit in connection with a telecommunications merger.
 As a result of the firm's representation before the Treasury Department and the Internal Revenue Service, the applicable regulations contained a delayed effective date and a transition rule to exclude the merger from proposed limitations on the use of loss carryforwards that would have impacted the pricing and financing of the transaction.

 - PFIC Legislation to Enhance the Availability and Affordability of Municipal Bond Insurance.
 Representing the world's leading financial guaranty insurer to secure legislation to address an unintended consequence of modifications to the passive foreign investment company (PFIC) insurance exception enacted as part of the Tax Cuts and Jobs Act (2017).
 In 2020, this legislation was included in a bipartisan bill introduced in the U.S. House of Representatives (H.R.
 5746) and, separately, was also included in H.R.
 2, The Moving Forward Act, which passed the U.S. House of Representatives.
-The legislation was recently reintroduced in both the House and the U.S. Senate (as H.R.
-4422 (2021) and S. 3217 (2021), respectively, and passed the House as part of HR.
-5376, the Build Back Better Act, which is currently pending in the Senate.
+In 2021, the legislation was reintroduced tin both the House and the U.S. Senate (as H.R.
+4422 and S. 3217, respectively), and passed the House as part of HR.
+5376, the Build Back Better Act.
 Enactment of the legislation will enhance the availability and affordability of municipal bond insurance to state and local governments.

 - Tax Cuts and Jobs Act Technical Corrections Legislation.
 The firm was retained to pursue critical technical corrections to the Tax Cuts and Jobs Act (2017) to ensure that the legislation fully implements Congressional intent.
 Specifically, the firm was retained to pursue a technical correction to clarify that the cost recovery period for qualified improvement property is 15 years such that it is eligible for bonus depreciation.
 As a result of the firm's efforts, the technical correction was enacted in March of 2020 as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act.
 In addition, the firm was also retained to pursue a technical correction to clarify the application of the attribution rules under the Subpart F controlled foreign corporation rules to ensure that the repeal of the so-called "downward attribution" rule does not unintentionally impact common business ownership structures.
-This technical correction passed the U.S. House of Representatives in December of 2018 and has been reintroduced in a pending bipartisan bill introduced in the House (H.R.
-2847).
+This technical correction passed the U.S. House of Representatives in December of 2018 and November of 2021 and was reintroduced in 2022 in the Senate (S. 5349).

 - Guidance Regarding Charitable Contributions of Inventory Property.
 Working with the Treasury Department and the Internal Revenue Service to secure comprehensive guidance regarding the tax treatment of charitable contributions of food inventory.
 This guidance project has been included on every Treasury Department/Internal Revenue Service Priority Guidance Plan since 2015-2016 and is essential to ensure that such contributions continue to satisfy the demand placed on food banks and hunger-relief agencies.
 This representation is the result of a prior engagement in which the firm received temporary guidance from the Treasury Department and the Internal Revenue Service by demonstrating the urgent need for immediate changes to the charitable-contribution regulations to eliminate the risk of reduced donations to these organizations.